MalakGdaea/Planify/README.md

 ## Usage
 Planify is designed to simplify your task management process, helping you stay organized and on top of your responsibilities.

-Creating a Task:
+- Creating a Task:

-Begin by tapping the "Add Task" button located on the main screen.
+Begin by tapping the "+" circular button.
 Enter the task's name, choose an appropriate category from the provided options, and assign a deadline.
 Save the task to include it in your organized task list.

-Viewing Tasks:
+- Viewing Tasks:

-All your tasks are conveniently displayed on the main screen, sorted by category.
+All your tasks are conveniently displayed on the tasks screen, sorted by category.
 This allows you to quickly see what needs to be done in each area of your life.
-Editing or Deleting Tasks:

-Simply tap on any task to view its details.
-From there, you can make changes to the task’s name, category, or deadline, or delete the task if it’s no longer needed.
-Planify ensures that your tasks are always at your fingertips, making it easier for you to manage your time and achieve your goals.

 ## Technologies Used
 Planify is built with a robust set of tools and frameworks to ensure a seamless and efficient user experience:

-React Native: The core of the app, allowing it to run natively on both iOS and Android devices while using a single codebase written in JavaScript.
+- **React Native:** The core of the app, allowing it to run natively on both iOS and Android devices while using a single codebase written in JavaScript.

-Redux: Employed for state management, ensuring that the app’s data flow is predictable and easy to debug, especially as the app scales.
+- **Redux:** Employed for state management, ensuring that the app’s data flow is predictable and easy to debug, especially as the app scales.

-Firestore: A NoSQL cloud database from Firebase, used to store and sync data for Planify in real-time, allowing users to access their tasks across devices.
+- **Firestore:** A NoSQL cloud database from Firebase, used to store and sync data for Planify in real-time, allowing users to access their tasks across devices.